akhenakh/narun/README.md

   - exec
   - systemd-nspawn
 - do not develop a node runner but interact with systemd only?
-- no registry needed for "images", binary can be compiled using ko and uploaded to objectstore
+- no registry needed for "images", binary can be compiled using ko like solution and uploaded to objectstore
 - zig musl + static go build
 - config stored in ELF .config
 - each gateway has a name, developer can target a specific gateway in its config